-In the sequence window, the linkages are drawn with colored lines with a repeat of 4 in order to make it easier to differentiate different links (i.e. link number 1 will have the same color as link number 5).
+In the sequence window, the linkages are drawn with colored lines with a repeat of 4 in order to make it easier to differentiate different links (i.e., link number 1 will have the same color as link number 5).
 The color of the links can be defined by clicking the colored boxes at the bottom of the dialog and select a new color from the color hexagon.

 A special case is the option to link three residues together Multi linkage or 'trilink'.
 This can be specified at the bottom of the Edit links dialog.
-You have to enter the residue numbers manually.
-The su-Gin-Gin-Cys-Pro-Phe6 Asp hr-Glu-Phe-Ala-Lys-Thr-Cys lu-Iws-Ser-Leu5His-Thr-Leu sr-Leu-Arg-Glu-Thr-Tyr-Gly lu-Pro15G.u-Arg-Asn-Glu-Cys sp-Leu-Pro-Lys-Leu-Lys17Pro
+You must enter the residue numbers manually.
+The Trilink is displayed in the sequence as a red dotted line.
+The Trilink is also calculated when you perform digest (e.g., the peptide window, section 10.4). eu-Gln-Gln-Cys-Pro-PherAsp hr-Glu-Phe-Ala-Lys-Thr-Cys lH-Lws-Ser-LeuHis-Thr-Leu er-Leu-Arg-Glu-Thr-Tyr-Gly lu-PropGiu-Arg-Asn-Glu-Cys sp-Leu-Pio-Lys-Leu-LysgPro